Zambezi Society speech for World Wildlife Day

 Very briefly to outline the projects that I am directly involved with through The Zambezi Society:

-- We carry out ranger firearms training courses - in the last 18 months we have trained 60 rangers, based in the Zambezi Valley, in firearms safety and proficiency.
-During this time there have been at least 6 successful contacts involving Rangers we have trained and armed elephant poachers in the Zambezi Valley.
+We carry out ranger firearms training courses - in the last 18 months we have trained 60 rangers, based in the Zambezi Valley, in firearms safety and proficiency.
+During this time there have been at least 6 successful contacts with armed elephant poachers in the Zambezi Valley, involving Rangers we have trained.
 Partly as a result of these successes, the number of known poached elephants in the Zambezi Valley has decreased in the last 4 years to about 25% of previous numbers.

 At this point is important to mention the collaboration and relationships that The Zambezi Society has with other non-profit, volunteer organisations that also carry out important support work.
 The Zambezi Elephant Fund, started by John and Nicci Stevens, is a donor fund-raising entity that we are closely partnered with.
 Without donor funding we would not be able to continue to run and grow the projects we are currently involved with.